 - Use the file filter to choose the type of files to work on.
 Select the files or

 directory to be converted from the file dialog box.
-Multiple files can be
+Multiple files can be selected

 - Click Convert.
 A message box will appear shortly indicating the directory